-Our core purpose is ensuring all of our students are nurtured to ensure they develop the communication, social, life and vocational skills necessary to take an active role as citizens in the local, national and international community.
+Our core purpose is ensuring all of our students are nurtured to develop the communication, social, academic, life and vocational skills necessary to take an active role as citizens in the local, national and international community.
 This is achieved by creative approaches to learning where many off site visits are undertaken, the grounds are used extensively and a practical approach to the curriculum is undertaken, including our commitment and dedication to the Arts as a vehicle for self esteem development.